-There could be numerous reasons waste water isn’t treated, including but not limited to inadequate treatment systems and processes, or a lack of regulations/laws (or enforcement of those regulations and laws) around the adequate treatment of waste water.
+There could be numerous reasons waste water isn’t treated, including but not limited to inadequate treatment systems and processes, cost and time required, or a lack of regulations/laws (or enforcement of those regulations and laws) around the adequate treatment of waste water.

 Waste water encompasses water use across a range of sectors of society, as well as sewage.
 Waste water can come from (unwater.org):

 - In addition to household effluent and human waste, urban-based hospitals and industries such as small-scale mining and motor garages, often dump highly toxic chemicals and medical waste into the wastewater system